 (ii) The minimum health cover per annum should be as follows:

-Minimum annual health cover for age at entry of 45 years and above
+Minimum annual health cover for age at entry of below 45 years | Minimum annual health cover for age at entry of 45 years and above |

 5. All top-up premiums paid during the currency of the contract, except for pension/annuity products, must have insurance cover treating them as single premium, as per above table.